castorini/anserini/docs/experiments-forum2018.md

 + Jimmy Lin.
 [The Neural Hype and Comparisons Against Weak Baselines.](http://sigir.org/wp-content/uploads/2019/01/p040.pdf) SIGIR Forum, 52(2):40-51, 2018.

-Note that the commit id [2c8cd7a](https://github.com/castorini/Anserini/commit/2c8cd7a550faca0fc450e4159a4a874d4795ac25) referenced in the article is out of date with respect to the latest experimental results.
+Note that the commit [2c8cd7a](https://github.com/castorini/Anserini/commit/2c8cd7a550faca0fc450e4159a4a874d4795ac25) referenced in the article is out of date with respect to the latest experimental results.
 See "History" section below.

 **Requirements**: Python>=2.6 or Python>=3.5 `pip install -r src/main/python/requirements.txt`